davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram with 3 red, 3 blue, one thought bubble with a question mark inside]

 It could be that the undecided node has actually crashed and not coming back.
-In this case, "3 votes for red, 3 votes for blue" is the final state of the system, so having a tiebreak rule like "in the event of a tie, assume red has won" is perfectly sensible:
+In this case, "3 votes for red, 3 votes for blue" is the final state of the system, so having a tiebreak rule like "in the event of a tie, assume red has won" is a great idea and allows us to decide in spite of the split vote and inopportune crash:

 [diagram with 3 red, 3 blue, one empty node crossed out to indicate its gone.
 Scribble in "interpretation: red wins"]